OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   ***********************************
   ```

-13. After a successful compile, to preserve pin assignemnts youmust hard code the new pin asigments back to the constraints files.
+13. After a successful compile, to preserve pin assignemnts you must hard code the new pin asigments back to the constraints files.

   ```bash
   $OFS_ROOTDIR/syn/board/n6001/setup/emif_loc.tcl